Chateau Guery, Vin de Pays d'Oc, Languedoc

 The first vines thought to have been grown in the Languedoc area, was the Carignan

 grapes, around the 13th century, which was before the creation of Champagne.

-Around the early 19th century, Phylloxera hit the vineyards, which was a tiny bug which eat the roots of the vines.
+Around the early 19th century, Phylloxera hit the vineyards, which is a tiny bug that eats the roots of the vines.
 This lasted for about 10 years, ravishing nearly every vine in the country, causing all of these to be uprooted, burnt and replaced.
 The cure was thought to be found in Montpellier in their science schools, allowing Languedoc to recover from this quicker than a lot of the other French wine regions.
 In 1948, Fitou was awarded the first Appellation d’Origine Controlée

 (AOC) in the area, followed by Corbieres

-, Minervois, Faugeres, St Chinian.
+, Minervois, Faugeres and St Chinian.
 This allowed the Languedoc winemaking to be focused on quality.
 In the 1980s winegrowers started planting Cabernet, Merlot, Chardonnay, Pinot Noir and Sauvignon Blanc, which allowed the diversity and creativity to be found in Languedoc.

 Domaine Sicard, Minervois, Languedoc

 The Languedoc Wine Region produces over 13.6 million hectolitres of wine annually, which is the equivalent to 1.8 billion bottles of wine.